Manifold: Definition

 Informally, a manifold is a space that is "modeled on" Euclidean space.

-A manifold can be constructed by giving a collection of coordinate charts, that is, a covering by open sets with homeomorphisms to a Euclidean space, and patching functions: homeomorphisms from one region of Euclidean space to another region if they correspond to the same part of the manifold in two different coordinate charts.
+A manifold can be constructed by giving a collection of coordinate charts, that is, a covering by open sets with homeomorphisms to a Euclidean space, and transition maps: homeomorphisms from one region of Euclidean space to another region if they correspond to the same part of the manifold in two different coordinate charts.
 A manifold can be given additional structure if the patching functions satisfy axioms beyond continuity.
 For instance, differentiable manifolds have homeomorphisms on overlapping neighborhoods diffeomorphic with each other, so that the manifold has a well-defined set of functions which are differentiable in each neighborhood, thus differentiable on the manifold as a whole.

 Formally, a (topological) manifold is a second countable Hausdorff space that is locally homeomorphic to a Euclidean space.

-Second countable and Hausdorff are point-set conditions; second countable excludes spaces which are in some sense 'too large' such as the long line, while Hausdorff excludes spaces such as "the line with two origins" (these generalizations of manifolds are discussed in non-Hausdorff manifolds).
+Second countable and Hausdorff are point-set conditions; second countable excludes spaces which are in some sense 'too large' such as the long line, while Hausdorff excludes spaces such as the line with two origins.

 Locally homeomorphic to a Euclidean space means that every point has a neighborhood homeomorphic to an open subset of the Euclidean space $\R^n,$ for some nonnegative integer n.